pysam-developers/pysam/doc/usage.rst

    for x in iter: print str(x)

 Note that both methods iterate through a :term:`BAM` file on a read-by-read basis.
-They need not load all data into memory.

-Fetching returns all reads overlapping a region sorted by the lowest aligned base in the :term:`reference` sequence.
+:meth:`pysam.Samfile.fetch` returns all reads overlapping a region sorted by the first aligned base in the :term:`reference` sequence.
 Note that it will also return reads that are only partially overlapping with the :term:`region`.
 Thus the reads returned might span a region that is larger than the one queried.